SAP/fundamental-styles/README.md

 ### NPM Package

-The compiled CSS for the full library and modules, e.g., core, layout, etc., are distributed via [NPM](https://www.npmjs.com/package/fundamental-styles) along with the SASS source.
+The compiled CSS for the full library and modules, e.g., core, layout, etc., are distributed via [NPM](https://www.npmjs.com/package/fundamental-styles).

 This gives you incredible flexibility to use individual components and enable [advanced customization](https://github.com/SAP/fundamental-styles/wiki/Advanced-Customization) options.